 Sustainable Groundwater Management Act (SGMA)

-(See attached meeting flyer, agenda, and webinar instructions at the bottom of this page)
+(see attached meeting flyer, agenda, and ZoomGov invite at bottom of page)

 BIG VALLEY GROUNDWATER BASIN INFORMATION

 The Big Valley Groundwater Basin Advisory Committee (BVAC) was formed to advise the Lassen and Modoc Groundwater Sustainability Agencies during the development of the Groundwater Sustainability Plan.

 An online communication portal has now been launched to facilitate communication and engagement during the development and implementation of the Big Valley Groundwater Sustainability Plan (GSP).
 The website provides timely information and documents related to the GSP, features a calendar with opportunities to be involved, and allows stakeholders to submit comments on draft GSP documents as well as general comments.
 The Groundwater Sustainability Agencies (GSAs) understand that a successful GSP requires effective communication and involvement of local stakeholders and this website is intended to help facilitate this local participation.